 How to store:

-Store any leftover tuna pasta in the fridge in an airtight container for up to 5 days.
-I don't recommend trying to freeze this recipe as the noodles turn out rather mushy if you try to eat them after they've been frozen.
+Store any leftover tuna pesto pasta in the fridge in an airtight container for up to 5 days.

 Pesto pasta is a healthy, delicious meal.
 How healthy it is will depend on the exact ingredients used but you can make it even healthier by adding protein such as cooked chicken or tuna and topping it with fresh vegetables such as tomatoes or cucumber.